adjust/windows_sdk/README.md

 ### 6. Add tracking of custom events

 You can use adjust to track any event in your app.
-Suppose you want to track every tap on a button.
+Suppose you want to track every tap of a button.
 You would have to create a new event token in your [dashboard].
 Let's say that event token is `abc123`.
-In your button's `Button_Click` method you could then add the following lines to track the click:
+In your button's `Button_Click` method, you can add the following lines to track the click:

 ```cs
 var adjustEvent = new AdjustEvent("abc123");
 Adjust.trackEvent(adjustEvent);
 ```

-The event instance can be used to configure the event even more before tracking it.
+The event instance can be used to further configure before you begin tracking.

 ### 7. Add callback parameters

-You can register a callback URL for your events in your [dashboard].
-We will send a GET request to that URL whenever the event gets tracked.
-You can add callback parameters to that event by calling `AddCallbackParameter` on the event instance before tracking it.
-We will then append these parameters to your callback URL.
+You can register a callback URL for the events in your [dashboard].
+We will send a GET request to this URL whenever an event is tracked.
+You can also add callback parameters to the event by calling `AddCallbackParameter` on the event instance before tracking it.
+We will then append these parameters to your specified callback URL.

 For example, suppose you have registered the URL `http://www.adjust.com/callback` then track an event like this: